-Thankfully you won't be limited to travelling in specific seasons as there is no one 'best time' to visit Albany.
+You're not limited to travelling in specific seasons as there's no one 'best time' to visit Albany.
 Instead, each month throughout the year offers great weather and plenty of activities, guaranteed to make your Western Australian holiday one to remember.

 Summer in Albany